What began as an idea, captured the imagination of a region, and went on to become the biggest half marathon in the world.

 GNR40 Heritage tells the story of the run and the region.

 Over the last four decades the Great North Run has become an inextricable part of the fabric of North East life.
 A badge of honour, a source of pride and the ultimate celebration of all that makes us great; perseverance, determination and a lot of heart.

-As the run celebrates its landmark 40th staging, GNR40 Heritage will tell the history of this iconic event and the region that made it great.
+As the run celebrated its landmark 40th staging in 2021, GNR40 Heritage told the history of this iconic event and the region that made it great.
 A lot has changed since 1981, but like the race itself, the North East keeps moving forward.

-The project, funded by a National Lottery Heritage Fund grant, will shine a light on the region, its places and people, through the story of the Great North Run.
+The project, funded by a National Lottery Heritage Fund grant, shone a light on the region, its places and people, through the story of the Great North Run.

 Our feature film ‘GREAT NORTH: A Run, A River, A Region’ connects the experiences of real runners with incredible archive footage that brings those memories to life.
 Narrated by award winning local actress Gina McKee, the film also includes interviews with lots of local legends including; Sting, Alan Shearer and Ant & Dec.

 Segments were broadcast on the BBC during the 2021 race day coverage, with a premiere taking place in Newcastle.
 A special edit screened at libraries in Newcastle, Gateshead and South Shields, together with an exhibition at St Mary’s Heritage Centre.
 For information about screening GREAT NORTH, please contact firstname.lastname@example.org